Darialyphia/tcg/docs/DESIGN_DOCUMENT.md

 - Creature Enchant: a Creature Enchant spell is played on a creature and only affects this creature.
 - Hero Enchant: a Hero Enchant spell is played in the Hero Enchant zone and is an ongoing spell that can affect anything, or grant the hero buffs or debuffs.
 - Trap: Trap cards are played in the trap zone, and are trigger when specific actions occur.
 Note that a player cannot respond to a trap being triggered.
 Also, if it is triggered as a result of an effect occuring during a chain of effects or burst spell resolving, the trap will acviatr after the whole chain has been resolved.

-### Evolution Cards

-Evolution Cards are a special type that are not put into your deck but directly in your Evolution zone.
-The opponent cannot see the content of your Evolution Zone.
-This is a surprise factor in the same way they cannot see your deck.
-They can, however, know how many evolutions cards are still remaining in the evolution zone.

-To summon a card from your Evolution zone, you must tribute at least a Creature card on the field whith the same job as the evolution you want to summon, and one or more creatures from your board or hand.
-The total mana cost of all tributed creatures must equal the level of the evolution card.

-Note that playing an evolution card doesn't cost mana, so this enables big swing turn with potentially multiple creatures entering the field.

-Unlike creature Cards, Evolution cards are not exhausted when they are summoned.
-They are, however, unable to attack the enemy hero the turn they're summoned.
-This is to prevent high bursts of damage to the enemy hero that would be hard to react to.
-You can summon an evolution card only once per turn.

 ## Hero